zaphosting/docs/docs/dedicated-windows.md

 ## Installation
 To install a Windows Server, you'll need to have an ISO File of your decision, you could choose in our webinterface the desired version of Windows.
-Alternatively, you could choose an own ISO File, we have a [Own ISO](dedicated-iso.md) for that.
+Alternatively, you could choose an own ISO File, we have a [Own ISO](dedicated-iso.md) guide for that.

 ![image](https://screensaver01.zap-hosting.com/index.php/s/DDNsa9zjbXng9Z6/preview)